-Other strategies are more targeted; many attacks involve identifying wealthy organisations and using spearphishing or direct network intrusion attempts to carry out fraud, theft or blackmail operations.
-These kinds of attacks are usually aimed at private sector organisations, as these are generally more cash-rich than public sector bodies and individuals.
+Other strategies are more targeted; many attacks involve identifying wealthy organizations and using spear phishing or direct network intrusion to carry out fraud, theft, and double extortion ransomware operations.
+These attacks usually target the private sector, as they’re generally more cash-rich than public sector bodies and individuals.

 "A weak cyber security posture that is discoverable on a quick query is the equivalent to painting a target on your back," says Rois Ni Thuama, head of cyber governance for Red Sift.
 "There's a new email standard on its way called BIMI, and that will indicate that a firm has robust email authentication standards in place.
 Of course, the absence of this identifier will create a new 'tell' for hackers so that they won't need to run a query.
 They can simply send a message to someone in the firm and the response will reveal to what extent this firm is vulnerable."

-The other main category of hacker is the state-sponsored operative.
-These hackers operate under the banner of a specific government, and are enlisted to carry out attacks on their behalf.
-For the purposes of plausible deniability, they are often hacktivists or common cyber criminals whom the government in question employs on a freelance basis, but they can also be part of the state intelligence apparatus.
+The other main category of hackers is the state-sponsored operative.
+These hackers operate officially – or often unofficially – under the banner of a specific government, and are enlisted to carry out attacks on their behalf.
+For the purposes of plausible deniability, they’re often hacktivists or common cyber criminals who are employed on a freelance basis, but they can also be part of the state intelligence apparatus.

-These nation-state actors are similar to both other kinds of hacker in different respects; they sometimes attack specific victims based on political motivations – often for some perceived slight, as in the case of the Sony Pictures hack, which was widely concluded to have been carried out by North Korea in response to the release of The Interview, or in Russia’s hack on the Democratic National Committee (DNC).
-However, they have also been observed to carry out financially-motivated attacks; the same North Korean-linked group behind the Sony attack has also been accused of spreading the Magecart credit card skimmer in order to swell the country's coffers.
+These nation-state actors are similar to other kinds of hackers, but they quite often target victims for political reasons.
+The reason can be fairly innocuous, as in the case of the Sony hack, which was widely concluded to have been carried out by North Korea in response to the release of The Interview.
+Or, they can be more serious, like Russia’s alleged hack on the Democratic National Committee (DNC).
+But, in many cases, APTs operate for financial reasons too; the North Korean-linked group behind the Sony attack has also been accused of spreading the Magecart credit card skimmer to swell the country's coffers.

-For ideological attacks, however, the motivation becomes a touch murkier.
-Human nature is such that there are uncountable reasons why someone may take issue with a company’s actions; maybe they disagree with a specific element of your corporate values, maybe your recent actions have outraged them, or maybe you simply represent a worldview or system that they wish to strike a blow at.
+For ideological attacks, the motivation becomes a touch murkier.
+Human nature is such that there may be dozens of reasons why someone may be upset with an organization’s actions.
+Hackers could, for instance, disagree with a specific pillar in your corporate values; maybe your recent actions have outraged them; or maybe you simply represent a worldview they wish to strike a blow at.